 Knott is a British-born feminist, writer and historian whose research focuses on the Atlantic world and United States.
 She earned a DPhil and BA from Oxford University and an MA from the University of Pennsylvania as a Thouron Scholar.
 Her writing and scholarship primarily focus on intersectional histories of gender and culture, especially as embodied and experienced.
 She seeks to understand the most intimate and various dimensions of large- and small-scale change.
 Mother Is A Verb explores what story can be told from the shards and fragments that remain about experiences of pregnancy, birth and the encounter with an infant.
 Essays on the age of revolutions seek to understand narratives and the witnessing of revolutionary transformation.

-I have a particular interest in the craft of historical writing.
-I have served as both Associate and Acting Editor of the American Historical Review, the American historical profession’s flagship journal.
-In 2013, I was elected to the Editorial Board of the UK’s Past and Present.
+Knott has a particular interest in forms of writing and its craft.
+She has served as both Associate and Acting Editor of the American Historical Review, the American historical profession’s flagship journal.
+In 2013, she was elected to the Editorial Board of the UK’s Past & Present.

 Future planned projects include a cultural history of the Age of Revolutions; a meditation on histories of mothering during “middle” childhood; and “Sexed: How We Became Ourselves”, with the support of the Kinsey Institute.